Smooth Min-Max Monotonic Networks: Experiments

+We empirically compared different monotonic modelling approaches on well-understood benchmark functions.
+We also present results for various partial monotonic real-world data sets.\footnote{All experiments, plots, tables, and statistics can be reproduced using the source code available from \url{https://github.com/christian-igel/SMM}.} As in related studies, the results on the partial monotonic real-world data reflect the general inductive bias of the overall system architecture, not only the performance of the network modules handling monotonicity constraints; this bears the risk that the processing of the unconstrained features occludes the monotonic modelling performance.

-In our experiments, we assumed that we do not have any prior knowledge about the shape of the target function and set $K=h_1=h_2,=\dots=h_K$ in all experiments.
-To avoid hyperparameter overfitting, we used the same hyperparameters for the SMM modules in \emph{all} experiments.
-We set $K=6$ and use a single $\beta$ parameter.
+In our experiments, we assumed that we do not have any prior knowledge about the shape of the target function and set $K=h_1=h_2,=\dots=h_K=6$.
+To avoid hyperparameter overfitting, we used the these hyperparameters for the SMM modules in \emph{all} experiments.
 We use the exponential encoding to ensure positive weights.
 The weight parameters ${z}_i^{(k,j)}$ and the bias parameters were randomly initialized by samples from a Gaussian distribution with zero mean and unit variance truncated to $[-2,2]$.
 We also used exponential encoding of $\beta$ and initialize $\ln \beta$ with $-1$.